SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_tabular.md

 fit(train_data: numpy.ndarray, disc_perc: Tuple[Union[int, float], .Ellipsis] = (25, 50, 75), kwargs) -> alibi.explainers.anchors.anchor_tabular.AnchorTabular
 ```

-Fit discretizer to train data to bin numerical features into ordered bins and compute statistics for

-numerical features.
-Create a mapping between the bin numbers of each discretised numerical feature and the
-row id in the training set where it occurs.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `train_data` | `numpy.ndarray` |  | Representative sample from the training data. |